XT3RM1NATOR/full_auth/README.md

     - Edit the `.env` file in the root directory.
 Fill out all the necessary credentials.

-4. Configure MongoDB and MINIO settings as per your requirements.
+3. Configure MongoDB and MINIO settings as per your requirements.
+4. Start the project:
+    ```bash
+    go build && ./cmd
+    ```

 ## License